BBBase-EHeresy/PPPub/docs/forces_of_good/minas_tirith.md

 - **The Bladelord's Skill (ACTIVE)**

-If a Knight of the White Tower scores a natural roll of a 6 in a Duel roll, he does not apply the penalty for using a [two-handed] weapon.
+If a Knight of the White Tower scores a natural roll of a 6 in a Duel roll, he does not apply the penalty for using a *[Two-handed]* weapon.

 </div>